Wednesday, January 7, 2015

 Samatar’s writing is sensual and mesmerizing.
 Her language evokes a believable world.

 Her descriptions ground the reader in the world she has created.
 You can smell the spices in the market in Bain and taste the soil in Tyom.
 You can almost see "the clarity of light [that] can stop the heart."
-There are numerous nods to other literature, including the Hebrew Bible.
+There are nods to other literary works, including the Hebrew Bible.

 The book requires slower reading and more careful attention than I usually give to novels from the “new books” shelf at the library.
 I had to adjust my “listening” and be more attentive to the story, as if I were getting to know a person.
-(As Jissavet suggests, a vallon is jut, a book is a person, a soul.)
+As Jissavet suggests, a vallon is jut--a book is a person, a soul or at least a soul's physical manifestation.

-While Samatar's world making has clearly been influenced by Ursula K. LeGuin and other writers, she doesn't plagiarize; the story is her own creation.
-References to superstitions, books, historical events, old sayings, and even games give a sense of a complete world.
-I cannot tease out and identify the real world places and times that Samatar used to create aspects of her world; her creation is that complex.
+While Samatar's world building shows the influence of Ursula K. LeGuin and other writers, she doesn't plagiarize; the story is her own creation.
+Her references to superstitions, books, historical events, old sayings, and even games give a sense of a complete world.
+With the exception of a brief mention of a few tarot images, I cannot tease out and identify the real world places and times that Samatar used to create aspects of her world; her creation is that complex.

-After reading a LeGuin book, I usually say, “I loved it, but wonder if I really understood it.”
+After reading an Ursula K. LeGuin book, I usually say, “I loved it, but wonder if I really understood it.”
 I have to say the same thing about A Stranger in Olondria.
-It is obviously about language and books, but there are several other themes.
+It is clearly about language and books, but there are several other themes.
 One may be about how people respond to the fact of death and the gift of life.
-(What of the beloved survives.)
-Another may be about "illicit" love.
-It is also about clashing beliefs and world views.
-Class and social hierarchy.
-It may... be about recognizing that people are more important than books, an understanding that Jevick has in varying degrees throughout the novel.
+(What of the beloved survives?)
+Another theme may be illicit love.
+The story is also about clashing beliefs and world views, class and social hierarchy.
+It may also be about recognizing that people are more important than books or beliefs, an understanding that Jevick has in varying degrees throughout the novel.

-When Jevick's father dies, he eagerly assumes responsibility for his father’s business and travels to Olondria.
+After Jevick's father dies, he eagerly assumes responsibility for his father’s business and immediately travels to Olondria.
 He is more interested in the life of the city and the books in its shops than in his business transactions.
-As I read about his explorations, the fragrances of the city of Bain rose from the page and, his casual references to names, streets, books, and beliefs gave me a sense of a larger culture.
+As I read about his explorations, the fragrances of the city of Bain rose from the page and his casual references to names, streets, books, and beliefs gave me a sense of a larger culture.

-Both Jevick and the reader barely notice that there is a religious conflict in Olondria between a group that reveres people who are in communication with the dead, whom they call angels, and followers of the Stone who oppose "speaking with angels."
-After attending a festival that the followers of the Stone are trying to abolish, Jevick begins to be haunted by the spirit of a girl he met on the journey to Olondria; she had been traveling to a holy city hoping to be healed of kyitna, a terminal disease.
-After they parted, she died but her body was not cremated, so she is trapped and haunts Jevick.
+Both Jevick and the reader barely notice that there is a religious conflict in Olondria between a group that reveres people who can communicate with the dead-- whom they call angels-- and followers of the Stone who oppose "speaking with angels."
+After attending a festival that the followers of the Stone are trying to abolish, Jevick begins to be haunted by the spirit of Jissavet, a girl he met on the journey to Olondria.
+She had been traveling to a holy city hoping to be healed of kyitna, a terminal disease.
+After they parted, she died but her body was not cremated, so her spirit is trapped in the physical realm and she haunts Jevick.

 The haunting is devastating and he is unable to hide what is happening to him.
-The followers of the Stone try to cure him of what they consider a mental illness (and he wants to be cured), while the followers of the goddess Avalei hope to use him as an oracle.
-He agrees to communicate their questions to his "angel" after the priestess of Avalei promises to obtain the angel's body so he can cremate it and be free of the haunting.
+The followers of the Stone arrest him and try to cure him of what they consider a mental illness (which he wants to be cured of), while the followers of the goddess Avalei hope to use him as an oracle.

 As the story progresses, Jevick quickly grows from a young bookworm into an adult human being with real feelings, an ability to enter into relationship, and an appreciation for life and love.
 His focus moves from books and art to people and relationships.
 I was surprised but grateful when Jevick cared more for a friend’s life than for his own desperate goal to free himself of the ghost haunting him.
 He learns that a book isn’t interchangeable with a person or a place.
 A book may be a kind of “external soul,” but people are more than the words in a book (and sadly, some people, like his brother, may be unreadable).

-Jevick loves books and resists a more personal interaction with the "angel."
+Jevick cared only for books and resisted a more personal interaction with the "angel."
 However, she demands that he write her life story.
-Eventually, he does listen to her story and write her anadnedet.
-While doing so, he falls in love with Jissavet... who has been selfish and very unlovable.
-(Spoiler: by writing her life story, he allows her to die, so the reader must question the assertion that a vallon is jut.)
+Eventually, he listens to her story and writes her anadnedet.
+During the many chapters detailing Jissavet's life, Jevick falls in love with her even though she was, and still is, selfish and unlovable.

-He realizes the importance of people, but is distressed to learn that the follower of Avalei want to do away with books.
+Once free of the haunting, Jevick realizes the importance of people, but is distressed to learn that the followers of Avalei want to abolish books.
 He asserts that one should not have to choose between “cold parchment or living flesh.”
+He leaves Olondria.

 When he returns to his friends and family on the island, "this glimpse of their new lives, so full of grace and generosity, affected me like the sight of a beautiful painting, like one of those dark and melancholy paintings of Olondria in which only a tiny corner is laden with light."
-He becomes a teacher of writing and stories, but he is a teacher of more than words.
+He cannot fully participate in that life.
+He becomes a teacher of writing and storytelling, but he seeks something more than words.

-I suspect that a significant part of the book’s message is contained in the meeting between Jevick and his former tutor, Lunre, near the end of the story, but I'm not sure what that meaning is!
-Are Tialon's letters, which he gives Lunre, an anadnedet?
+I suspect that a significant part of the book’s message lies in the meeting between Jevick and his former tutor, Lunre, near the end of the story, but I'm not sure what that meaning is!
+Are letters he gives Lunre an anadnedet of Lunre's beloved?
 Are the two men embarrassed because Lunre had created a new and very different life for himself?
-In different ways, they have each lost their native land, but Lunre has found a way to become part of his new community, while Jevick is somehow isolated even in his role of teacher; he's still back in Olondria.
+Are they embarassed that Lunre didn't teach him that which is most important?
+They have each lost their native land, but Lunre has found a way to become part of his new community, while Jevick is somehow isolated even in his role of teacher.
 If you read the book, please let me know what you think of this chapter!

-It’s interesting that the name of Jevick’s home, Tinimavet, contains the word ‘mavet’ which means ‘death.’
-The names of both his home and his angel contain the word "island."
-(No man is...)
+It’s interesting that the name of Jevick’s home, Tinimavet, contains the Hebrew word ‘mavet’ which means ‘death.’
+The names of both his home and his angel contain the local word for "island."
+(Perhaps this is a reference to the saying, "No man is an island.")

-Is the book about death or about learning to live in passionate and respectful relationship with others?
-Is it a metaphor for the ba'alot ov and the Deuteronomists?
-What is this book about?
+Is this book about death or about learning to live in passionate and respectful relationship with others?
+Is it a metaphor for the a struggle between different world views, such as between the ba'alot ov and the Deuteronomists?
+What is the core message of this book?
 Please read it and tell me!

 _________